M4teusz00/HLTV-dashboard/README.md

 On the `Players Insights` and `Teams Insights` pages, the **Maps** filter has an additional `All maps` option, which provides values for entire matches (bo3 and bo5), rather than just for one single map.

 ### 1. **Overall Insights**
-The dashboard provides a comprehensive view of event data, including team and player performance by country, map popularity, and participant information.
+The first page provides an overall view of event data, including playerw performance by country, map popularity, and participant information.

 #### Overall Insights Page:
 ![Sample Excel Screenshot](https://github.com/M4teusz00/HLTV-dashboard/blob/a41254e078649777a89059bd152f5f53c04e317d/Overall_Insights.png)

-#### Data Visualizations
+#### Visualizations

-### 1. Rating 3.0 by Country
+#### 1. Rating 3.0 by Country
 This horizontal bar chart ranks countries by their average player performance rating (where ~1.0 is considered average).
 The visualization shows only countries that have 3 or more players.

 **Top Countries:**